We are thrilled to welcome audiences back

 Specific health & safety protocols are determined by the Theater and Studios in its sole discretion and are subject to change.
 We will continue to consult with medical advisors and monitor CDC and New York City and State guidelines, and these policies may be updated as conditions evolve.
 New York City Ballet will strive to communicate substantial changes to health and safety protocols in advance of performances.
 Visitors and Ticket Holders should review this page periodically to identify changes impacting one's ability to attend based on individual circumstances.

-Tickets purchased from the David H. Koch Theater Box Office, Call Center, or the New York City Ballet website, for New York City Ballet’s Fall 2021 Repertory Season or for performances of George Balanchine's The Nutcracker® may be refunded or exchanged up until noon on the day of the performance.
+Tickets purchased from the David H. Koch Theater Box Office, Call Center, or the New York City Ballet website for Spring 2022 Repertory performances may be exchanged, due to health and/or safety concerns, up until noon on the day of the performance.
 If a Ticket Holder seeks a ticket exchange, the exchange will apply to tickets with equivalent or lesser value.
-If the Ticket Holder seeks a cash refund, the amount of the refund will be equal to the amount paid by the Ticket Holder to the Theater at the time of purchase.
-This Refund and Exchange Policy may not apply to all performances.
+The Ticket holder will be asked to pay the difference in price should the replacement performance ticket exceed that of the original ticket.
+This Exchange Policy may not apply to all performances.

 Ticket Holder understands and agrees that this Agreement is subject to and will be construed in accordance with the laws of the State of New York, without regard to choice or conflict of law provisions.
 If any provision in this Agreement is declared illegal, void, or otherwise unenforceable Ticket Holder agrees that such provision or part thereof will be deemed severable and all other provisions contained herein remain valid and binding with full force and effect as if the severed provision or part did not exist.